 Status: This issue is being revisited in 2017 SAWG discussions.

-From SAWG discussions on need to develop timeline for updating AS Offers and Energy Offers.
+From SAWG discussions on need to develop requirements for timeline for updating AS Offers and Energy Offers.
 There may be a need for additional telemetry to be used in conjunction with the AS offer to provide QSEs more flexibility.
 Alternative would be to use telemetry for specific AS types from a Resource to indicate inability or unwillingness to provide AS.

+Note: At the July 14, 2017 SAWG meeting participation requirements were discussed.

+Comments submitted by market participant for SAWG meeting on July 14, 2017 on proposed 15 minute AS imbalance charge or payment settlement equations in this paper:

 Load Resource Deployment for RRS: Need to develop process to account and differentiate scenarios where RRS from LR is deployed versus failure to provide, etc. This has impact on the AS imbalance settlement